 Famous millionaires have the cash to live large, but for many people, more money means more problems.
 On the surface, sitting atop a fortune seems like it would make life easy, but learning how to be a millionaire can be harder than it looks.

 A padded bank account causes some stars to spend without abandon, whereas others inadvertently put their trust in money managers who don’t have their best interest at heart.
-Take a look at the rags-to-riches stories of 10 stars who ended up on top, financially.
+But even millionaires who lost it all have found ways to end up on top, financially.

 After winning the gold medal in the women’s individual skating event at the 1976 Winter Olympics in Innsbruck, Austria, Dorothy Hamill rose to fame as “America’s Sweetheart.”
 She landed an ABC television special, became the spokesperson for Clairol’s Short and Sassy conditioner and joined the Ice Capades, performing with the group for eight years.